-Applicants may apply for one of the eligible activities, up to the maximum grant request, summarized in the table below.
-All projects are required to comply with the applicable Federal provisions of the American Recovery and Reinvestment Act (ARRA) including Buy American provisions, Davis-Bacon and Related Acts (DBRA), Historic Preservation, and National Environmental Policy Act (NEPA) (see section 1.3).
+All projects are required to comply with the applicable Federal provisions of the American Recovery and Reinvestment Act (ARRA) including Buy American provisions, Davis-Bacon and Related Acts (DBRA), Historic Preservation, and National Environmental Policy Act (NEPA) (See section 1.3).

-- Activity 1: Renewable Energy and Energy Storage Maximum Grant Requests Shown Below This includes host-owned projects to install a solar photovoltaic (PV) system, a renewable energy system other than solar PV, a standalone battery storage system, or a project that will combine a battery storage system with solar PV or another renewable energy system. - Renewable Energy Systems [other than PV Systems] \$500,000 Installation or upgrade of a biogas, biomass, geothermal, solar thermal, wind, or other renewable resource system. - Solar PV Systems 22% of project cost up to \$250,000 Installation or upgrade of a solar PV system. - Energy Storage System \$250,000 Installation or upgrade of a battery storage system.
+- Activity 1: Renewable Energy and Energy Storage Maximum Grant Requests Shown Below This includes host-owned projects to install a solar photovoltaic (PV) system, a renewable energy system other than solar PV, a standalone battery storage system, or a project that will combine a battery storage system with solar PV or another renewable energy system, including a microgrid. - Renewable Energy Systems [other than PV Systems] \$500,000 Installation or upgrade of a biogas, biomass, geothermal, solar thermal, wind, or other renewable resource system. - Solar PV Systems \$250,000 Installation or upgrade of a solar PV system. - Energy Storage System \$250,000 Installation or upgrade of a battery storage system. - Renewable Energy Systems with Energy Storage System- \$500,000 (Solar PV) | \$750,000 (all other Renewable Energy)